-MDAS-210 Clinical Office Procedures
+MDAS 210 Clinical Office Procedures 3 cr.

 This course is designed to provide students with the didactic knowledge necessary to effectively assess and treat patients in a variety of clinical medical settings.
-Lessons will include instruments and equipment used in the medical practice settings, medical and surgical asepsis, general physical examination skills, venipuncture, common lab tests, emergency preparedness, and administration of medications.
+Lessons will include instruments and equipment used in the medical practice settings, medical and surgical general physical examination skills. asepsis, venipuncture, common tests. lab emergency preparedness, and administration of medications.